alexanian/socratic-form-microscopy/_posts/2016-11-22-why-i-dont-want-kellie-leitch-to-lead-the-conservative-party-and-how-to-stop-her.md

 It's rich that Kellie Leitch, who received her bachelor's at Queens, holds an MD and an MBA, and has worked as a surgeon, professor, MP, and cabinet minister, can campaign on a message that the "elites" need to go.
 A politics without elites would by necessity be a politics without Dr. Leitch.

 But this only scratches the surface of my disagreements with Dr. Leitch; I oppose every policy in her platform.
 I think her plan to put an absolute cap on government spending is silly.
 The government needs the flexibility to meet any obstacles it faces.
 Prime ministers from Pierre Elliot Trudeau to Brian Mulroney to Steven Harper all understood this.
-I oppose her stance on marijuana – I think prohibition doesn't work and most <a href="http://www.ctvnews.ca/canada/7-in-10-canadians-support-marijuana-legalization-nanos-poll-1.2968953">Canadians agree with me</a>. <a href="/2016/09/03/kellie-leitch-and-liberal-democracy/">Myself</a> and <a href="http://induecourse.ca/kellie-leitch-on-anti-canadian-values/">others</a> think that her proposed screening for anti-Canadian values in immigrants is easily subverted and a solution in search of a problem.
+I oppose her stance on marijuana – I think prohibition doesn't work and most <a href="http://www.ctvnews.ca/canada/7-in-10-canadians-support-marijuana-legalization-nanos-poll-1.2968953">Canadians agree with me</a>. <a href="{{ site.baseurl }}/2016/09/03/kellie-leitch-and-liberal-democracy/">Myself</a> and <a href="http://induecourse.ca/kellie-leitch-on-anti-canadian-values/">others</a> think that her proposed screening for anti-Canadian values in immigrants is easily subverted and a solution in search of a problem.

 I encourage everyone else who opposes Dr. Leitch to focus on her policies and why they're bad for Canada.
 Insofar as our values differ from those of Dr. Leitch, we should take the time to explain why.
 We should seek dialogue with her supporters and seek to allay their fears.
 We should be proud defenders of globalization and immigration and all the benefits they have brought.
 We should not retreat into our filter bubbles and <a href="http://fredrikdeboer.com/2016/11/13/theyre-going-to-keep-losing/">dismiss the rest of Canada as the wrong kind of people</a>.
 That kind of retrenchment doesn't have the best track record right now.